Kalmera74/Kalmera74/README.md

 # Hi there 👋

-My name is **Kamil Demirtaş**.
-I’m a **game developer with 6+ years of experience** in building complex systems, optimizing performance, creating tooling, and leading projects from prototype to production.
+I am  **Kamil**, a **game developer with 6+ years of experience** in building complex systems, optimizing performance, creating tooling, and leading projects from prototype to production.
 Over time, my work has naturally expanded into **backend development**, where I’ve designed and maintained scalable systems to support live games and applications.

 I’m now **transitioning into backend engineering roles** with a strong focus on **.NET Core** and **Golang**.
 👉 Open to **backend developer opportunities** where I can apply my system design, memory management, concurrency, and optimization expertise.